cyberconcepts/cybertools/tracking/README.txt

   <Track ['a001', 1, 'u1', ...]: {'somekey': 'newvalue'}>

 Instead of creating a new track object for each call one can also replace an existing one (if present).
-The replace entry is always the last one for a given set of keys:
+The replaced entry is always the last one for a given set of keys:

   >>> tracks.saveUserTrack('a001', 0, 'u1', {'somekey': 'newvalue2'}, replace=True)